 Take a stroll through the outback and meet some of the coolest animals from the Australian continent!
 Walk along the pathway through the exhibit and experience our animals from the land down under in an immersive and close up way.
 Watch the wallabies and their joeys spending quality time together, emus foraging for snacks among the trees and the cassowaries showing off their unique personalities!

 North America’s finest noble animals can be found in this area of the Zoo.
-Honor the United States’ new National Mammal, the bison, and visit the National Bird, the Zoo’s rescued Northern bald eagle.
+Honor the United States’ new National Mammal, the bison, visit the National Bird, the Zoo’s rescued Northern bald eagle and see if you can spot the prairie dogs.
 Just outside of the exhibits lie dozens of oyster restoration beds and a beautiful fountain pond where wild geese and cranes can be found resting.

 Run Wild!
 Nature Discovery Zone is a one-acre natural playground that stimulates the imagination and allow children to take calculated risks, which help them to build critical decision-making skills.
 Features include a bamboo maze, stump jump, willow tunnel, dig boxes, balance beams and a Conservation Cabin.